PavithraDarapaneni/Linux-System-Programming/File Management.md

 }
 ```

-## Develop a C program to open an existing text file and display its contents?
+## 2.Develop a C program to open an existing text file and display its contents?
 ```c
 #include <stdio.h>
 int main()